qnq9yy/hpc-batch-sim/README.md

 ## Executive Summary

 **Problem:**
-Simulate multiple batch jobs in a high-performance computing (HPC) style environment, while providing a simple API to check system health.
+High-performance computing (HPC) environments often require running multiple batch jobs efficiently, but users need a simple way to monitor system health and job progress without complex infrastructure.
+This project addresses that gap for developers, students, or researchers who want to simulate HPC-style batch processing on a local machine.

 **Solution:**
-A Python-based batch job scheduler that runs multiple simulated jobs, generates CSV outputs, and exposes a Flask API health endpoint.
-The project is fully containerized using Docker for reproducibility.
+This project provides a Python-based batch job scheduler that simulates multiple jobs, generates CSV outputs with basic statistics, and exposes a minimal Flask API for checking system health and job configuration.
+The entire environment is containerized with Docker, allowing anyone to run the simulation reproducibly with a single command, without needing access to an actual HPC cluster.

 ---

 ## System Overview

 **Course Concepts:**
-- HPC job orchestration using Python multiprocessing
+- HPC job orchestration using Python multiprocessing: Simulates multiple batch jobs efficiently on a local machine
-- Flask API for health check and job configuration endpoint
+- Flask API: Provides a minimal health check endpoint and job configuration endpoint
-- Docker containerization
+- Docker containerization: Ensures reproducible and portable execution of the application

 **Architecture Diagram:**
 ![Architecture](assets/architecture.png)